keptn-contrib/dynatrace-service/documentation/troubleshooting_restore-keptn-wildcard-subscriptions.md

 # Restore Keptn wildcard subscriptions

-By default, dynatrace-service subscribes to `sh.keptn.*` - so basically all `sh.keptn` events.
+By default, the dynatrace-service subscribes to all `sh.keptn` events using the wildcard subscription `sh.keptn.*`.
+This allows the service to react to events as detailed in [Feature overview](feature-overview.md#keptn-events).

 ![default dynatrace-service subscription](images/subscriptions.png)

-If you have changed this via Keptn Uniform and want to go back to the default of `sh.keptn.*` then you can do the following to achieve this.

-In the future Keptn might introduce a way to restore the default via Keptn Uniform UI.
+If you have changed this via Keptn Uniform and want to restore the default of `sh.keptn.*`, this can be achieved using the [Keptn API](https://keptn.sh/docs/0.13.x/reference/api/).
+In the future Keptn might introduce a way to restore the default via the Keptn Uniform UI.

-## Using Keptn API

-### Get all subscriptions from Keptn for dynatrace-service
+## Get all subscriptions for the dynatrace-service

-Go to Keptn API / controlPlane and query `GET /uniform/registration`  endpoint with parameter `name=dynatrace-service`.
+Go to Keptn API / controlPlane and query the `GET /uniform/registration` endpoint with the parameter `name=dynatrace-service`.
 This should return a payload like the one below:

 ```json
 [